 F. Residential Property

 Tax on residential property is a step up in terms of complexity, so this is just an extremely basic and simplified overview – there are heaps of rules and caveats I won’t cover here.
 There are two ways you can make money from property – rental income and capital gains.

-There some exceptions where you do not have to declare any rental income.
+There some exceptions where you do not have to declare any rental income, like for some holidays homes and boarders.
 But if you choose not to declare the rental income, then you cannot deduct expenses from your income.

 To declare your rental income, you must complete an IR3R form for each rental property, as part of your tax return, and keep any records of income and expenses for 7 years.

 Similar to shares, capital gains on residential property are generally not taxed.
 But there are a few cases where capital gains are taxable:

 - You bought the property with the intention to resell it for a profit